 Carriers have two primary methods of handling customs: Electronic Submission or Printed hard copy.

 Carriers that support electronic customs will send all custom information to the customs office for you.
-The label will have an icon on it to denote that customs information was sent.
+The label will have an icon to denote that customs information was sent.
 There is generally no further action necessary on your part.